-Uniting for Entrepreneurship(U4EM) is a non-partisan program that will bring together immigrants and non-immigrants across ideological, racial, generational, and geographic lines of difference to advance entrepreneurship in Baltimore Metro (County and City), Prince George's County + Montgomery County, and Talbot County.
-U4EM will kick off in Baltimore on April 15, 2023 and run through November 2023.
+Uniting for Entrepreneurship(U4EM) was a non-partisan program that brought together immigrants and non-immigrants across ideological, racial, generational, and geographic lines of difference to advance entrepreneurship in Baltimore Metro (County and City), Prince George's County + Montgomery County, and Talbot County.
+U4EM kicked off in Baltimore in April 2023 and ended in November 2023.

 U4EM Program Goals: